DarkgreyDevelopment/Werkr.App/docs/articles/FeatureList.md

 - Predefine tasks or create one-off/ad-hoc tasks that run immediately or on a schedule.
   - Allow users to set start dates, maximum running time length, and end times, for non-workflow defined tasks
   - Enable users to create multiple tasks and link them together into a workflow with simple DAG visualizations for more comprehensive task scheduling.
-- Create ad-hoc tasks that run immediately or at a prescheduled time/time interval.
+- Create ad-hoc tasks that run immediately or at a prescheduled time or on a time interval.
   - Provides a user interface for creating and executing ad-hoc tasks
 - Create a "workflow" user interface that allows the user to create and link many different tasks together.
 - Limited webhook integration allows for task/workflow completion notification via popular project management or productivity tools (Slack, Discord, etc).